-When you hang a custom portrait of your dog on the wall, you're participating in a tradition that stretches back thousands of years.
-From sacred cats in ancient Egyptian tombs to hunting dogs in Renaissance oil paintings to Victorian memorial portraits to Warhol's pop art cats to today's AI-generated art, humans have always found ways to immortalize the animals they love.
-This article traces the history of pet portraiture through six major eras, connects each historical period to the portrait styles we use today, and explains why the current AI revolution isn't a break from tradition but its most democratic chapter yet.
+When you hang a custom portrait of your dog on the wall, you're participating in a tradition that stretches back 5,000 years.
+From sacred cats in ancient Egyptian tombs to hunting dogs in Renaissance oil paintings, from Queen Victoria's beloved dogs to Warhol's pop art cats to today's AI-generated portraits — humans have always found ways to immortalize the animals they love.
+This article traces the history of pet portraiture through six major eras, names the famous artists and patrons who shaped it, connects each historical period to the modern portrait styles we use today, and explains why the current AI revolution isn't a break from tradition but its most democratic chapter yet.

 Somewhere around 3,000 years ago, an Egyptian craftsman carefully painted a cat on the wall of a nobleman's tomb.
 The cat wasn't generic.
 It was a specific cat, depicted with individual markings and a particular posture, placed there so the nobleman could be with his beloved companion in the afterlife.